symfony/symfony-docs/setup/upgrade_major.rst

 .. sidebar:: Using the Weak Deprecations Mode

-    Sometimes, you can't fix all deprecations (e.g. something was deprecated in 5.4 and you still need to support 5.3).
+    Sometimes, you cannot fix all deprecations (e.g. something was deprecated in 5.4 and you still need to support 5.3).
 In these cases, you can still use the bridge to fix as many deprecations as possible and then allow more of them to make your tests pass again.
 You can do this by using the